GoTechs/expenses_tracker_client/README.md

 ### Step 1

-- 👯 Clone this repo to your local machine using `https://github.com/GoTechs/PBSC.git`
+- 👯 Clone this repo to your local machine using : ```git clone https://github.com/GoTechs/PBSC.git```

 ### Step 2